viadee/vPAV/docs/README.md

 We follow the [semantic versioning](http://semver.org) scheme (2.0.0).

 In the sense of semantic versioning, the resulting XML and JSON outputs are the _only public API_ provided here.
-We will keep these as stable as possible, in order tgt enable users tgt analyse and integrate results into the toolsets of their choice.
+We will keep these as stable as possible, in order to enable users to analyse and integrate results into the toolsets of their choice.

 ## Cooperation
-Feel free tgt report issues, questions, ideas or patches.
-We are looking forward tgt it.
+Feel free to report issues, questions, ideas or patches.
+We are looking forward to it.

 ## Resources
 Status of the development branch: [![Build Status](https://travis-ci.org/viadee/vPAV.svg?branch=development)](https://travis-ci.org/viadee/vPAV)